Automattic/jetpack/projects/github-actions/repo-gardening/README.md

 The action relies on 4 parameters.

 - `GITHUB_TOKEN` is automatically created by GitHub to be used by the action.
 You do not have to deal with it.
-- `tasks` is an optional parameter you can specify when setting up the action.
-It allows you to run selected tasks instead of the full suite.
+- `tasks` allows for running selected tasks instead of the full suite.
+The value is a comma-separated list of task identifiers.
 You can find the list of the different tasks (and what event it's attached to) in `src/index.js`.

 The last 2 parameters are stored as [secrets in your GitHub repository](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository):